Located in subregion / area: Vallée de la Marne / Grande Vallée de la Marne

 - A long and very good article on Clos des Goisses by Tom Stevenson in World of Fine Wine (2008), together with a tasting of the 1951-1998 vintages.

-Other vineyard sites in Mareuil-sur-Aÿ include Carrière d’Athis, Les Cintres, Les Côtes, Croix Blanche, Montin, and Valofroy, of which some are part of Clos des Goisses.
+Other vineyard sites in Mareuil-sur-Aÿ include Carrière d’Athis, Les Cintres, La Clef, Les Côtes, Croix Blanche, Les Dudies, Montin, and Valofroy, of which some are part of Clos des Goisses.

 Larger Champagne houses, members of Union des Maisons de Champagne

-- Billecart-Salmon (NM) – a high-class, medium-sized Champagne house founded in 1818 by Nicolas François Billecart and Elisabeth Salmon (who got married) and still majority-owned by the same family.
+- Billecart-Salmon (NM), a high-class, medium-sized Champagne house founded in 1818 by Nicolas François Billecart and Elisabeth Salmon (who got married) and still majority-owned by the same family.
 Groupe Frey (owners of Châtea La Lagune in Bordeaux and Jaboulet in Rhône) owns another 45% since 2005.
-The house has 100 ha (247 acres) of their own vineyards, and including purchased-in grapes they use a total of 220 ha (544 acres) in 40 villages for their production.
-The vintage Champagnes are produced with some oak.
-The prestige Champagne is called Clos Saint-Hilaire, and is produced from a vineyard next to their buildings (see above).
+The house has 100 ha (247 acres) of their own vineyards, and including purchased-in grapes they use a total of 300 ha (741 acres) in 40 villages for their production.
+The vintage Champagnes and the non-vintage Brut Sous Bois are produced with some oak.
+The regular vintage Champagne is called Vintage.
+On a level above this we find three vintage Champagnes: the white Cuvée Nicolas François, the rosé Cuvée Elisabeth (formerly Cuvée Elisabeth Salmon) which was launched in the 1988 vintage, and the blanc de blanc Cuvée Louis.
+The prestige Champagne is called Clos Saint-Hilaire, and is a 100% Pinot Noir produced from a vineyard next to their buildings (see above).
+Annual production is 3500-7500 flaskor, depending on the vintage.
+The first vintage was 1995.

 Other Champagne houses/négociants